GilOliveira/schemadotorg/modules/schemadotorg_demo/modules/schemadotorg_demo_standard_admin/README.md

 - Closes the 'URL alias' details widget in the node edit form  sidebar.
 - Styles entity print links as buttons.
 - Customize Quotation and ItemList paragraph output.
+- Open text format tips in a modal dialog.

 Requirements